Getting Fire Ready

 Council inspects properties throughout the Fire Danger Period.
 Council’s Fire Inspection Program commence in November.
 Properties found to be non-compliant will be issued with a fire prevention notice.
 These notices will be issued from early December.

 Property owners who do not comply with a fire prevention notice, or who burn-off without a permit during the Fire Danger Period, face heavy penalties.
 These include state government penalties, which have recently become much stricter.
-The State government infringement for non-compliance with a Fire Prevention Notice is now $1,849.
+The infringement for non-compliance with a Fire Prevention Notice is 10 Penalty Units.

 Council works in partnership with the community in relation to this important issue, and Council’s fire prevention program also involves responding to notifications from community members about properties that are not being appropriately managed.